 Current investigations in one of the areas in plant physiology.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit four units applicable on a 797.
-Research (1-3) Cr/NC/SP Research in one of the fields of botany.
+Maximum credit four units applicable on a master's degree.

+797. Research (1-3) Cr/NC/SP

+Research in one of the fields of botany.

 Maximum credit six units applicable on a master's degree.
-798. Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff; to be arranged with department chair and instructor.
-Individual study.
-Maximum credit six units applicable on a master's degree.
+798. Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff, to be arranged with department chair and instructor.
+Individual study, Maximum credit six units applicable on a master's degree.
 799A.
 Thesis or Project (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for a master's degree.
 799B.
 Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
-Molecular Biology require Storogy 810 A first presume arow an expensive WEX Faculty Mitchel T. Abbott, Ph.D., Professor of Chemistry A. Stephen Dahms, Ph.D., Professor of Chemistry Kenneth D. Johnson, Ph.D., Professor of Botany Skaidrite Krisans, Ph.D., Professor of Biology (Graduate Adviser) Herbert G. Lebherz, Ph.D., Professor of Chemistry Robert P. Metzger, Ph.D., Professor of Natural Science in Molecular Blology Paul J. Paolini, Ph.D., Professor of Biology David L. Rayle, Ph.D., Professor of Botany Charles J. Stewart, Ph.D., Professor of Chemistry Carol A. Barnett, Ph.D., Associate Professor of Biology Gerald G. Johnson, Ph.D., Associate Professor of Biology Roger A. Sabbadini, Ph.D., Associate Professor of Biology William E. Stumph, Ph.D., Associate Professor of Chemistry Richard L. Weiss, Ph.D., Associate Professor of Botany Judith W. Zyskind, Ph.D., Associate Professor of Chemistry Sanford I. Bernstein, Ph.D., Assistant Professor of Biology General Information The Molecular Biology Institute administers the graduate program in Molecular Biology as a separate emphasis in the Biological Sciences.
+Molecular Biology Faculty Mitchel T. Abbott, Ph.D., Professor of Chemistry Carol A. Barnett, Ph.D., Professor of Biology A. Stephen Dahms, Ph.D., Professor of Chemistry Gerald G. Johnson, Ph.D., Professor of Biology Kenneth D. Johnson, Ph.D., Professor of Botany Skaidrite Krisans, Ph.D., Professor of Biology (Graduate Adviser) Herbert G. Lebherz, Ph.D., Professor of Chemistry Robert P. Metzger, Ph.D., Professor of Natural Science Paul J. Paolini Jr., Ph.D., Professor of Biology David L. Rayle, Ph.D., Professor of Botany Charles J. Stewart, Ph.D., Professor of Chemistry Roger A. Sabbadini, Ph.D., Associate Professor of Biology William E. Stumph, Ph.D., Associate Professor of Chemistry Richard L. Weiss, Ph.D., Associate Professor of Botany Judith W. Zyskind, Ph.D., Associate Professor of Chemistry Sanford I. Bernstein, Ph.D., Assistant Professor of Biology General Information The Molecular Biology Institute administers the graduate program in Molecular Biology as a separate emphasis in the Biological Sciences.
 The Molecular Biology Institute is currently composed of members from the Departments of Biology, Botany and Chemistry and is designed to serve these departments in the coordination, support and enhancement of research and training in the molecular biological sciences.
 Candidates for admission should refer to the general information section under the Biological Sciences.